tessalt/reactwebpack/README.md

 `npm run server`

-Will start a live-reloading local server at http://localhost:8080/webpack-dev-server/.
-If you happen to forget this URL, you can run `npm run open` to open it in your browser.
+Will start a live-reloading local server at http://localhost:8080/

 ## To build

 `npm build`

 Will build output to bundle.js